Dalekmania (film): Production

-The distributor, Lumiere, had bought the rights to the Dalek films and engaged Amity Productions to make the documentary.
+By the 1990s, Canal+ had acquired the rights to the Dalek films through its subsidiary StudioCanal.
+Lumiere Films, a home video distributor for Canal+, engaged Amity Productions to make the documentary.

 While carrying out preparatory research at Pinewood Studios, director Kevin Davies re-discovered the degraded original soundtracks to both Dalek films in the Pinewood vaults.
 After restoration, the soundtracks were commercially released in 2010.

 Dalekmania was filmed between 25 May and 17 June 1995.
 The first interview to be recorded was Curzon's, at London's Arundel House.
+Ingham and Antrobus were interviewed at the London studios of Limelight Productions on 2 June, followed by Tovey, Gillatt, Hearn and Eddie Powell (a stuntman on the second Dalek film) at the BBC Visual Effects Workshop on 17 June.

-The documentary is framed by drama sequences showing a young brother and sister visiting a 1960s-style cinema, where they encounter a sinister commissionaire (played by Michael Wisher), followed by a prop Dalek, and then (as seen in Daleks' Invasion Earth 2150 A.D.) live Robomen and a Dalek spaceship.
-These sequences were shot in a London Odeon Cinema.
+The documentary is framed by drama sequences showing a young brother and sister visiting a 1960s-style cinema, where they encounter a sinister commissionaire (played by Michael Wisher), followed by a prop Dalek, and then (as seen in the second film) a squad of Robomen and a Dalek spaceship.
+These sequences were shot at the Muswell Hill Odeon cinema (now the Everyman Cinema) on 11 June 1995.
+Miniature model effects were shot by the BBC Visual Effects Department on 17 June.

 The documentary also includes scale model effects footage shot for Mission of Doom, an unofficial sequel to Daleks' Invasion Earth 2150 A.D. which was never completed.
 Mission of Doom was conceived by London-based model maker Julian Vince, who is interviewed in the documentary.

 The documentary is dedicated to Cushing and Castle, who both died in 1994.
 The director of the Dalek films, Gordon Flemyng, does not appear in the documentary.
 He died less than two weeks before it was released.

 Release

-Dalekmania was released on VHS in July 1995 to coincide with a widescreen re-release of the Dalek films by Warner Bros.
+Dalekmania was released on VHS on 24 July 1995 to coincide with a widescreen re-release of the Dalek films by Warner Bros.
 It also marked the 30th anniversary of the release of Dr. Who and the Daleks.
+In November 1995, the documentary was re-released as a limited-edition video box set.

-The documentary later became a primary special feature on the Dalek films' DVD and Blu-ray releases.
-An introductory sequence was omitted from the DVD release but restored for the Blu-ray version.
+The documentary was later included as a bonus feature on the Dalek films' DVD and Blu-ray releases.
+Due to a technical error, an introductory sequence was omitted from the DVD release; it was restored for the Blu-ray version.